angristan/feedbin-docker/README.md

 You can make yourself an admin to manage users and to view the Sidekiq web interface.

-To do so, run `ocker exec -it feedbin-docker_feedbin-postgres_1 psql -U feedbin feedbin_production`, and enter:
+To do so, run `docker exec -it feedbin-docker_feedbin-postgres_1 psql -U feedbin feedbin_production`, and enter:

 ```sql
 UPDATE users SET admin=true WHERE id=1